-Reproduction heritage cast iron windows
+Reproduction of heritage cast iron windows

 Portaferry Presbyterian Church was built in 1841, in the Greek revival style, designed by the Belfast architect John Millar.